HarshitTAMU/HarshitTAMU/README.md

 ## Hi there 👋 I am Harshit Gupta.
-🎓 Master's student in Electrical Engineering @ Texas A&M University
+🎓 Master's student in Electrical Engineering @ Texas A&M University (Aug 2024 - May 2026)
 ⚡ Passionate about Analog, Mixed-Signal, and RFIC Design

 ## Experience Timeline